ed85w/stream_2_project/README.md

     - **crossfilter** was used to help create the filters and manipuation of the data
 - [Bootstrap](http://getbootstrap.com/)
     - **Bootstrap** was used to provide a responsive layout

+## Challenges and Testing

+- Mobile devices
+- Un-normalisation of data
+- Removal of 'Select All'